corith/LousGame/README.md

 - If you wish to contribute please just make a descriptive branch and then make your PR! :)

-### Potential Todos!
+### Todos!

 - implement wild cards (LG-100)
     - incorporate them into the computer decision making system

+- fix duplicate card bug
+    - pretty sure it is a result of the reshuffle adding duplicate cards

 - improve "decision" system of the computer player (LG-101)
-    - currently hard coded decisions for development purposes (that whole function will be removed soon)
     - for the real decision system thouhg it currently it prioritizes ofAKinds over runs
         - it also does not consider the value of cards in a pair - will drop a card in a pair sometimes instead of a single unused card